Technologicat/unpythonic/HACKING.md

 - **Be obsessively correct.**
   - **Get the terminology right**.
 This promotes clear thinking.
 For example:
       - A function definition has [(formal) *parameters*, which are filled by *arguments* at call time](https://docs.python.org/3/faq/programming.html#faq-argument-vs-parameter).
       - *Dynamic assignment* is descriptive, while *dynamic scoping* is nonsense, because *scope* is arguably a lexical concept (cf. dynamic *extent*).
+    - Sometimes different subcultures have different names for the same ideas (e.g. Python's *unpacking* vs. Lisp's *destructuring*).
+When there is no universal standard, feel free to pick one option, but list the alternative banes if reasonably possible.
+Bringing [a touch of the Rosetta stone](http://rosettacode.org/wiki/Rosetta_Code) helps discoverability.
-    - If I have made a terminology mistake, please challenge it!
-It's nice to get things fixed in a future release.
+    - If I have made a terminology mistake, please challenge it, to get it fixed in a future release.
   - **Lack of robustness is a bug.** The code should the right thing in edge cases, possibly in corner cases too.
     - For example, `memoize` catches and caches exceptions.
 The singleton-related abstractions (`Singleton`, `sym` and `gsym`) worry about the thread-safety of constructing the singleton instance.
 All custom data structure types worry about pickling.
     - When it doesn't make sense to cover all corner cases, think it through, and give examples (in documentation) of what isn't covered.